Sreesanth-S/HackNet-CTF/README.md

 # HackNet CTF

-A cybersecurity-themed Capture The Flag (CTF) challenge built with Django.
+A Cybersecurity-themed Capture The Flag (CTF) challenge built with Django.
 This web application simulates a login system with hidden flags and security challenges for educational purposes.

 ## 🎯 Project Overview

-HackNet CTF is a web-based security challenge that includes:
+HackNet CTF is a Web-based security challenge that includes:
 - User authentication system
 - Hidden flag challenges
 - Cookie-based security testing